-- To track and analyze non-identifying and aggregate usage and volume statistical information from our visitors and customers and provide such information to third parties.
+- To track and analyze non-identifying and aggregate usage and volume statistical data from our Users and provide such Data to third parties.

-- To protect against potential fraud, we may verify with third parties the information collected from these Sites.
-In the course of such verification, we may receive personal information about you from such services.
-In particular, if you use a credit card or debit card to purchase services with us, we may use card authorization and fraud screening services to verify that your card information and address matches the information that you supplied to us, and that the card has not been reported as lost or stolen.
+- To protect against potential fraud, we may verify with third parties the Data collected from APA Digital Assets.
+In the course of such verification, we may receive Personal Data about you from such services.
+In particular, if you use a credit card or debit card to purchase services with us, we may use card authorization and fraud screening services to verify that your card Data and address matches the Data that you supplied to us, and that the card has not been reported as lost or stolen.